skills17/task-config/README.md

 If true, every executed test run will be saved in JSON locally in a `.history` folder.
 This later allows a performance analysis over time.

+#### `showPoints: boolean`

+Default: `true`

+If false, points will not be shown in the normal output.
+For JSON outputs, they will still be available.

 #### `points: Points`

 Default: